Free Excel Hacks and Templates for New Business Owners

 Here are my favorite ways to use spreadsheets for financial management:

 You’ve probably heard by now that you need to keep track of your business income and expenses, but you may be wondering HOW to do that.
 You can use a spreadsheet for basic income and expense tracking.
-It’s very easy to set up.
+It’s very easy to set up your bookkeeping template.
 You just need the following columns:

 - Payee (who you paid or who paid you)